 While classical music is one of the most demanding and challenging art forms, music enriches our lives and demands a level of self-discipline, attention to detail, and dedication that can enable all of us to achieve artistic excellence and share meaningful self-expression.

 At NJAOM, we believe that students of all abilities and levels can be taught to play engaging music through a combination of focused ear training, disciplined practice, and musical education.
-Through group classes, performance classes, and private instruction, paired with collaborative ensemble studies through our sister organization, NJ Young Artist Ensembles, students increase self-confidence, gain musical instincts, and learn a true appreciation for music while acquiring performance skills and making musical friendships that will last a lifetime.
+Through group classes, performance classes, and private instruction, paired with collaborative ensemble studies, students increase self-confidence, gain musical instincts, and learn a true appreciation for music while acquiring performance skills and making musical friendships that will last a lifetime.

 NJAOM’s students have been prize winners in regional and national competitions and earned recognition at major international competitions.
 Our students have also been invited to perform with notable U.S. orchestras and have attended pre-professional music festivals.
 We are proud of our students’ accomplishments and encourage all of our students to strive to exceed their musical goals.

 Christina Castelli is the only performer of her generation to be awarded two of the world's top prizes both as a solo violinist and as a solo violist.
-A Laureate of the prestigious 2001 Queen Elisabeth International Violin Competition and grand prize winner of the 1997 William Primrose International Viola Competition, Ms. Castelli has been a featured soloist with ensembles worldwide, including the orchestras of Cleveland, Atlanta, National, Seattle, Colorado, Minnesota, Pittsburgh, New Jersey, and Alabama in the U.S., and the Belgian National Orchestra, National Orchestra of Colombia, and Chilean Regional Philharmonic overseas.
+A Laureate of the prestigious Queen Elisabeth International Violin Competition of Brussels and grand prize winner of the William Primrose International Viola Competition, Ms. Castelli has been a featured soloist with ensembles worldwide, including the orchestras of Cleveland, Atlanta, National, Seattle, Colorado, Minnesota, Pittsburgh, New Jersey, and Alabama in the U.S., and the Belgian National Orchestra, National Orchestra of Colombia, and Chilean Regional Philharmonic overseas.